 The ChefSofi Mortar and Pestle also stays secure while you are working.
 The self-adhesive anti-scratch protection pad keeps it from slipping around and protects counter surfaces from scratches.
 And the heavy-duty design does not occupy a large footprint on the counter.
 The 2-cup capacity is ample space for a batch of pesto or fragrant curry paste.

 A downfall of this model is it does require initial seasoning before use.
 But once seasoned, this mortar and pestle is ideal for wet or dry ingredients and looks fantastic as a serving vessel.

 Dimensions (WxH): 6 x 4 inches | Capacity: 2 cups | Weight: 7 pounds

 Best Budget: Cooler Kitchen EZ-Grip Silicone and Porcelain Mortar and Pestle

-What We Like: Dishwasher safe, ceramic will not absorb odors, detachable silicone base, lifetime warranty
+What We Love: Dishwasher safe, ceramic will not absorb odors, detachable silicone base, lifetime warranty

-What We Don't Like: Porcelain interior has no traction
+What We Don't Love: Porcelain interior has no traction

-If you want to give the mortar and pestle a try, but don’t want to make a big investment, the Cooler Kitchen EZ-Grip is a great choice.
+If you want to give the mortar and pestle a try, but don’t want to make a big investment, the Cooler Kitchen EZ-Grip is an ideal choice.
 It is affordable, dishwasher safe, and has a non-slip detachable silicone base to keep it secure while in use.

 Dimensions (WxH): 4.5 x 3.25 inches | Capacity: 2 cups | Weight: 2.5 pounds